Account

 touch file1.txt file2.txt file3.txt

-Explanation: This command creates three new files at once or updates their timestamps if they already exist.
+Explanation: Creates multiple files at once or updates their timestamps if they already exist.

 Output: